traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left autoplay loop fill](photos/ml-necklace.mov)

-^
+^ so that's the projects that have been leading up to this one and and how i have progressed in my work with wearables.

+^ honestly i didn't quite realize how my all work has built upon the topic of attracting human attention and observing how others and myself deal with that attention until I started writing this talk.

 ^ I've kind of misled you though.

-^ I've shown the projects that I made before this and the progression of my work.

-^ I honestly didn't realize how my work has built upon the topic of attracting human attention and how others and myself deal with that attention until I started writing this talk.
+Though this progression of my work is a convincing reason for me to build this project,

-^ There is a definite moment when I decided to build this project.
+^ There is a definite moment when I decided to build it.

 ---